MLAB-project/signal-piping-tools/README.md

   * 256 - filter depth
   * 3000 - end of passband

-Resulting filter width will be 6 kHz, because it has tu be 3 kHz to both sides.
+Resulting filter width will be 6 kHz, because it has to be 3 kHz width to both sides.